Jim-Duke/bumbyextras/Source/hark_I_hear_the_harps_eternal/README.md

-# Song Name - Including Song # once assigned
+# Hark!
+I Hear the Harps Eternal
-Summary of the song and tune.
+A hymn that invokes imagery of approaching the end of life and hearing those who have gone on before singing praises to Jesus and to God.

 ## Submission